-HCD review of Housing Elements is required both prior to and after final adoption by the City Council.
+The City is required to prepare a Housing Element update for the 6th planning cycle by February 15, 2023, which spans the 2023-2031 planning period.
+California Department of Housing and Community Development (HCD) review is required both prior to and after final adoption by the City Council.
 The initial HCD review lasts 90 days.
 After this period, the City will receive comments from HCD that the City will need to address prior to bringing a Final Draft Housing Element forward for Planning Commission and City Council review and adoption.
 The second HCD review, and consideration of "certification," would occur after the City adopts the updated Housing Element.
-Typically, a major issue in HCD's review is whether the Housing Element demonstrates adequate properties (or "sites") that could accommodate the amount of additional housing assigned through the RHNA process.